 CBD oil comes from the rest of the hemp plant.
 Hemp oil contains very low levels of CBD, usually less than 25 parts per million (ppm), whereas CBD oil can have anywhere from 3 to 25% of CBD.
 Most supplements will have somewhere in the vicinity of 15% CBD.

-Furthermore, CBD oil is used as a health and wellness supplement.
-The medicinal qualities of CBD and THC have been well established.
+Furthermore, CBD oil is used as a wellness product.
+The benefits of CBD and THC have been well established.
 However, CBD is different than its more famous chemical cousin THC.
 CBD is not psychoactive, meaning it does not get the user high, while THC is psychoactive.
 For many users, this is preferable as a daily regimen of CBD will not negatively impact their ability to function normally.

 CBD works by interacting with the body’s endocannabinoid system (ECS).
 This is a communication and regulatory system that is composed of cannabinoid receptors.
-These receptors are located all over the body and CBD interacts with them to help the ECS properly regulate various functions in the body.
+These receptors are located all over the body and properly regulate various functions in the body.
 These functions include sleep, pain, mood, appetite, hormones, and immune responses.
-CBD also boosts your body’s natural cannabinoids (known as endocannabinoids).

 Using Hemp Seed Oil As A Carrying Agent for CBD Oils